-Rail passenger numbers based on ticket sales are at around 30% of pre-COVID levels and are not showing any signs of increasing, although ticketless travel is high.
-Maintaining rail services is costing the government around £700m per month, which is unsustainable.
-If numbers do not increase, the Treasury reportedly has plans to close rail lines and cut services due to lack of demand.
+Rail passenger numbers based on ticket sales dropped below 30% of pre-COVID levels during the pandemic, and since restrictions were removed have still only increased to around 60%.
+Maintaining rail services has cost the government up to £700m per month, which is unsustainable.
+If numbers do not increase, the Treasury reportedly has plans to close rail lines, and timetable proposals show a reduction in services.

 The government and the train operators must attract passengers back to rail with fairer fares, aggressive marketing offers, frequent services and a welcome at every station.
 Railfuture’s message is USE IT OR LOSE IT!
 Rail is still safer than road, even after taking account of COVID.
 Relying on your car as your personal PPE is more risky than going by train.

-Join our webinar 'Attracting passengers back to rail' on 3rd October 2020.
+'Attracting passengers back to rail' originally held on 3rd October 2020.